-Located in Dorval on the island of Montreal, Montréal-Trudeau Airport (full name: Montréal-Pierre Elliott Trudeau International Airport, airport code YUL) is the province's major international airport and one of the busiest in the country behind Toronto and Vancouver.
-Located about 13 miles outside of downtown Montreal - Montréal-Trudeau Airport (formerly "Dorval International Airport") is a hub for travellers visiting the province of Quebec and the Maritimes.
+Located in Dorval on the island of Montreal, Montréal-Pierre Elliott Trudeau International Airport (YUL), more commonly referred to as just Montréal-Trudeau Airport, is the province's major international airport and one of the busiest in the country.
+Located about 13 miles outside of downtown Montreal, Montréal-Trudeau Airport is a hub for travelers visiting the province of Quebec and the Maritimes.

 Getting from the airport to downtown is uncomplicated since travelers only have two options.
 For those who want to save money, the bus is the most affordable method and includes direct service to the heart of Montreal.
 If you're in a hurry or prefer door-to-door transportation, taking a car is fast and not much more expensive.

 |Car||25 minutes||from $20||Easy traveling|